 Don’t invite me to your vigil.
 When we were mourning the death of Trayvon Martin it was appropriate.
 By the time we got to Michael Brown’s death, I was over vigils without action behind them.
 Now I think they’re a waste of time.

-But since a vigil never brought back the dead or stopped the next death, I’m gonna have to pass on your lip service to the movement.
+But since a vigil never stopped the next death, I’m gonna have to pass on your lip service to the movement.
 Far too many people show up to vigils and not community action meetings and I think it’s past time we start doing our part to build the world we claim to want on social media.

 It’s time for action.
 It’s always been time for action.
 So no, I won’t come to your vigil.
 There is work to be done.
 And if we’re successful then maybe, we won’t need more vigils.